Stay in the loop with the most important updates

 However, due to different rules and criteria when deciding on sufficient differences between two company names compared to differences in trademarks, it is not uncommon for the Business Registers Agency to allow the registration of a company whose name violates the name of a competitor.
-Therefore, a competitor may file a lawsuit against a company that has chosen the name unfairly and request it to change the name of that company and/or compensate for the damage.
+Therefore, a competitor as an interested party may file a lawsuit against a company that has chosen the name unfairly and request it to change the name of that company and/or compensate for the damage.

 This lawsuit is time-limited, and it is necessary to make sure that it is filed within three years from the day of registration of the name of the company that violates the stated rules.

 Finally, Company Law clearly brings rules about naming the company into connection with unfair market competition, by clearly stating that this provision does not affect the rights of a conscientious and fair company to exercise its rights under the regulations on unfair competition (Law on Trade) and provisions on regulations on the protection of intellectual property rights (namely, trademarks and the Law on Trademarks).